Charles E. Cheney

-Charles Edward Cheney (February 12, 1836 – November 15, 1916) was an American clergyman and second bishop of the Reformed Episcopal Church.
+Charles Edward Cheney (February 12, 1836 – November 15, 1916) was an American clergyman and second bishop of the Reformed Episcopal Church (REC).

 Life

-Charles E. Cheney was born in Canandaigua, New York on February 12, 1836.
+Charles E. Cheney was born in Canandaigua, New York, on February 12, 1836.
 A graduate of Hobart College in Geneva, New York, he studied at Virginia Theological Seminary before ordination to the diaconate and priesthood by William Heathcote DeLancey in 1858 and 1859 respectively.
 Soon after his ordination he became rector of Christ Church, Chicago, where he served from 1860 until his death in 1916.

 Cheney's opposition to the baptismal regeneration of infants resulted in ecclesiastical censure by Bishop Henry J. Whitehouse of Chicago.
 Cheney was consecrated bishop by George David Cummins at Christ Church, Chicago, Illinois, on December 14, 1873.
 He succeeded Cummins as Presiding Bishop of the Reformed Episcopal Church, serving in this capacity from 1876-1877 and 1887-1889.
+As an REC bishop, he also founded St. Paul's Reformed Episcopal Church in 1875.